 - 1. Cases 4 and 7;

 - 2. Case 3;

-- 3. Cases 2 and 6;
+- 3. Case 6;

-- 4. Cases 1 and 5.
+- 4. Cases 2 and 5;

+- 5. Case 1.

-Note that the rectangles in Figure 8 can be constructed as combinations of the rectangles in Figure 9.
+Note that the rectangles in Fig. 8 can be constructed as combinations of the rectangles in Fig. 9.

 The discussion of the arguments, their coherence, conclusiveness and validity presented semi-formally above fits this case model.
-For instance, the argument from the evidential premises resAesc to the hypothesis rob is presumptively valid in this case model since Case 1 is the only case implying the case made by the argument.
-It is not conclusive since also the argument from these same premises to ¬rob is coherent.
-The latter argument is not presumptively valid since all ¬rob-cases implying the premises (Cases 2 to 7) have lower preference than Case 1.
-The argument from resAescAfgt to rob is incoherent as there is no case in which the premises and the conclusion follow.
-Also arguments that do not start from evidential premises can be evaluated.
+For instance, the argument from the evidential premises res $\land$ esc to the hypothesis rob is presumptively valid in this case model since Case 1 is the only case implying the case made by the argument.
+It is not conclusive since also the argument from these same premises to $\neg$ rob is coherent.
+The latter argument is not presumptively valid since all $\neg$ rob-cases implying the premises (Cases 2-7) have lower preference than Case 1.
+The argument from res $\land$ esc $\land$ fgt to rob is incoherent as there is no case in which the premises can be evaluated.
 For instance, the argument from the premise (not itself evidence) dau to jwl is conclusive since in the only case implying the premises (Case 3) the conclusion follows.
-Finally we find the conclusive argument from premises resAescAfgtAproAcauAconAjwl to conclusion ¬robA¬fouAdauAjwl (only Case 3 implies the premises), hence also to dau.
+Finally we find the conclusion $\neg$ rob $\land$ $\neg$ fou $\land$ dau $\land$ jwl (only Case 3 implies the premises), hence also to dau.